This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 I’ll give us humans this, we’re all brilliant at WANTING change or something better.
 But we’re also great at criticizing ourselves for not achieving it.
 Some of it comes back around to that mind-body dysfunctional relationship…something I see frequently in personal training clients who come to me for weight-loss guidance.
 The mind is frustrated about the body’s limitations and flaws, even though the body is at the mind’s mercy.
 If we can’t nurture that mind-body relationship, we’ll continue to be disconnected from ourselves and stuck in a cycle of thoughts that do self-harm.

-- Non-violence to the planet.
+- Don’t harm the planet.

 Ahimsa is all about living well through kindness, and that includes being kind to our planet.
-So if you want to fully live Ahimsa, you try to leave a smaller footprint, own less things, and to live closer to simplicity.
+So if you want to fully live Ahimsa, you try to leave a smaller footprint, own less things, and live closer to simplicity.
 Spending time in nature is another big part of that since it reduces stress and increases positive feelings.
 It contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 So there you go, Ahimsa in 1,000 words.
 But so we’re clear, learning to live without doing harm…well gang, that’s a life-long journey.
 It takes incredible work, beginning with repairing the relationship-gone-wild between your mind and body.
 It takes tons of patience too, because we all have that set-point of how we think and act…and our tendency is to default back to it if we let our guard down.
 With persistence though, I truly believe we all have the capacity to transform ourselves; living calmer, fitter, and more contented lives.